DecBayComp/VoxelLearning/README.md

 For a complete voxel learning pipeline example see this [video](/materials/article_videos/VideoS1_DIVA_learning_pipeline.mp4).

  ## Load your image
-Voxel learning process requires Tagged Image File Format (TIFF) image files of 8 or 16-bits.
+The voxel learning process requires Tagged Image File Format (TIFF) image files in 8 or 16-bits.
 We recommend limiting the size of loaded files to less than 1 GB.
 Larger files may be scaled or cropped via [ImageJ/Fiji](https://imagej.net/software/fiji/downloads) for example.
 Multichannel files organized using the ImageJ/Fiji convention are supported.
-To improve DIVA performance, use images that are located on your disk.
+To improve DIVA performances, use images that are located on your disk.

 If your original data is stored in a DICOM format (such as in the [example](/materials/data_examples/breast_cancer_image_01/raw_data/), you have to convert the data to a TIFF format with ImageJ/Fiji for example :

- 1) Open DICOM image via *Plugins/bio-Fromats/Bio-Formats* Importer with options :
+ 1) Open the DICOM image via *Plugins/bio-Fromats/Bio-Formats* Importer with options :
     - View stack with : Hyperstack
     - Group files with similar names : ON
     - Open all series : ON